Last Updated on 2025-07-24 by Jorge Bastos

 O Ideal

 The Ideal is a beach bar in Paúl do Mar.
 It’s a small space with a terrace right in front of Cais beach.
-The restaurant serves delicious snacks such as limpets, octopus, shrimp, roe, and fried mackerel.
+The restaurant serves delicious snacks, including limpets, octopus, shrimp, roe, and fried mackerel.
 It is a great place to rest, sunbathe, and enjoy the sea view.

-The big disadvantage of this bar is that if it’s raining, there are no places to eat, the bar is very small, and only 2 to 4 people can fit inside the establishment, so there are only seats on the terrace that are only available when it’s sunny.
+The major disadvantage of this bar is that if it’s raining, there are no indoor dining options, the establishment is very small, and only 2 to 4 people can fit inside.
+Consequently, seats on the terrace are only available when the weather is sunny.

 - Price – 10-15€ per person

-- Service – Good place if you want to sunbathe and see the sea, but it not recommended when it rains
+- Service – Good place if you want to sunbathe and see the sea, but it is not recommended when it rains.

 - Place – Street do Pier 16, 9370-510 Paúl do Mar